tomtom-international/kotlin-tools/README.md

   parameters), and
 - the function should not exhibit any side effects, other than the returned result.

-To memoize a function, use the extenstion:
+To memoize a function, use the extension:

 - `memoize(Int)` - Extension creates Least Recently Used (LRU) cached function that will remove least recently used item if number of stored results exceeds provided limit.